Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 While on their hike, the girls were actively posting to Snapchat and recording video on Libby’s phone.
 Police say Libby’s phone recorded the entirety of the girl’s last moments.
 The recording starts off with “normal girls stuff, talking and laughing.”
 When the man appears on the bridge, the girls then become nervous and guarded.
 The suspect hustles towards the girls quickly enough to alarm them, causing Libby to conceal her phone in a successful attempt to capture the man on film.

 At the end of the bridge is a path twisting down a hill.
 This path is likely what the demand “down the hill” was referring to.
 Their bodies were found across a shallow creek at the bottom of that hill.

 Police have indicated that they have more evidence related to the suspect on Libby’s phone but will not be releasing it so as not to “compromise any future trial.”

-By June 16th 2017, police had more than 18,000 tips to sort through, with at least five new tips coming in daily.
-And on July 17 police released a full composite sketch of their prime suspect.
+By June 16th, 2017, police had more than 18,000 tips to sort through, with at least five new tips coming in daily.
+On July 17, police released a full composite sketch of their prime suspect.
 He is described as a white male between 5’6″ and 5’10”, weighing between 180 and 220 pounds, with reddish-brown hair.

 In September 2017, a suspect identified as Daniel J. Nations, was arrested.
 Nations was stopped for driving a car with expired license plates in Colorado.
 He was also wanted in connection with complaints of a man threatening hikers with a hatchet in Woodland Park.
 A mountain biker, Timothy Watkins, was fatally shot on the trail around the same time Nations was allegedly threatening people.
 At the traffic stop, police found a hatchet and .22-calibre rifle in Nations’ car.